Evening Concert

 Tchaikovsky Serenade for Strings

-Nicholas Daniel OBE is one of the world’s great oboists and one of Britain’s best-known musicians.
+We are delighted to welcome Nicholas Daniel OBE as soloist for tonight’s concert: he is one of the world’s great oboists and one of Britain’s best-known musicians.
 He won the BBC Young Musician of the Year award in 1980 with the Vaughan Williams Oboe Concerto and has made several award-winning recordings of it over the years.
-Mr Daniel will also perform a second piece by Barber − an oboe Canzonetta − the middle movement of an unfinished concerto, his final work.